Welcome to Project Meridian

 "Best practice" is consensus thinking dressed up as wisdom.
 It's what everyone else is doing, validated by the comfort of the crowd.
 It rarely leads anywhere worth going.

-Our articles examine the structural realities that constrain and enable leadership:
+Our articles examine the structural realities that constrain and enable leadership.
+A few starting points:

 Our Approach